premodelling/infections/README.md

   The project's code and accompanying notes.

 * [warehouse](warehouse) <br>
-  The arithmetics, modelling, and analysis outputs
+  The arithmetic, modelling, and analysis outputs

 <br>